Project overview

 Team

-The project team has expertise in hydrological modeling, political science, geography, and landscape architecture, urban design, and design justice methodologies that are combined to address water infrastructure, providing detailed updates of future inundation risks under various scenarios of infrastructure investment and climate change to communities that are affected.
+The project team has expertise in hydrological modeling, political science, geography, and landscape architecture, and urban design methodologies that are combined to address water infrastructure, providing detailed updates of future inundation risks under various scenarios of infrastructure investment and climate change to communities that are affected.

 Rashed Al Sakarnah